WrappedUsername/Web-Dev-Notes/White Papers/FCS NFT/README.md

 smudgeLayerTwo-->accentLayerTwo

 ```

+- Background

 The black background has only one instance out of 500, making that NFT the most rare.
+The color of the background not only influences the composition of the art piece, it is also a factor that determines the overall rarity of the NFT.

+- Smudge layers one and two
+- Accent Layer one and two

-# FCS NFT Project Economics
+# 🏦 FCS NFT Project Meta Economics
 ```mermaid
 graph TD;
 FCS_NFT_Staking-->FCS_ERC-20